-Springs have an enormous impact on the way your suspension components interact with one another.
-This inturn affects your ride quality and handling.
+Springs have a massive impact on the way your suspension components interact with one another, which consequently affects your ride quality and handling.

-This can be attributed to the notion that all automotive springs are pretty much the same, but that that’s not the case.
+Many of us run those springs without thinking about upgrading them, which can be attributed to the notion that all automotive springs are pretty much the same, which isn’t true.

-All the materials and processes used to manufacture springs play a massive role in the resulting quality, which is a good thing because different driving styles require different springs.
+Materials and processes used to manufacture springs play a vital role in the resulting quality, which is a good thing because it unlocks avenues for variation.

-For example, springs designed for industrial stress-test machines will require durability over everything else.
-But those developed for motorsport favor high travel and light weight.
+For example, springs designed for industrial stress-test machines will prioritize durability over everything else, while those developed for motorsport favor a much higher range of travel and low weight.

-By improving the manufacturing process, these characteristics can be altered significantly, and that’s exactly what Swift Springs is famous for.
-There’s a reason why they’ve been a big name in the spring business for over 9 decades.
+By improving the manufacturing process, these characteristics can be significantly altered, and that’s exactly what Swift Springs is famous for.
+There’s a reason they’ve been a big name in the spring business for over 9 decades.
+Read on to learn more.

 Qualities You Don’t Want in Your Springs

-Before we discuss the Swift Springs brand and check out what they do differently, let’s take a quick look at some of the qualities that you absolutely do not want to see in automotive springs.
+Before we discuss the Swift Springs brand and what they do differently, let’s take a quick look at some attributes you absolutely do not want in automotive springs.

 Inconsistent Spring Rate